thezeroalpha/lectures.alex.balgavy.eu/content/softsec-notes/web-security/index.md

 Preventing:
 - HTML-only: web server embeds token (secret & unique value) for each request, in all HTML forms, verified on server side
 - header-based (for JS sites)
-    - on long, web app sets cookie containing random token that stays same for whole session
+    - on login, web app sets cookie containing random token that stays same for whole session
     - JS on client side copies it into custom HTTP header.
 Only JS within the same origin.
     - server validates this